Johannes Plendl: Early life

-X-System
+Flight Navigation Pioneer

 As Nazi Germany rearmed, Plendl and others saw the possibilities of using radio beams to guide bombers to their target, and they began to develop a system under the code name "X-System" (X-Verfahren).
 Using technology previously used for his Lorenz beam landing system, Plendl developed a system that would guide planes to their target, and which improved the accuracy of bombing at night or in poor weather conditions.
 This work was conducted for the German Airforce (Luftwaffe) at the Airforce Experimental Station (Erprobungstelle der Luftwaffe) at Rechlin, Germany, and also at Peenemünde.
 At the same time the system code named "Knickebein" was coined by the Telefunken electronics firm.
 Although it could use the Lorenz landing system for guidance, it was less accurate and more prone to jamming.
-Both systems employed transmitter towers on the English channel and the North Sea to transmit radar beams over targets in England.
+Both systems employed transmitter towers on the English Channel and the North Sea to transmit radar beams over targets in England.
 German bombers carried basic radar detectors and complex timing devices, also invented by Dr. Plendl, to lead them on the correct path and to guide the timing of the release of their bombs.
+These were the forerunners of Radial (radio), still used today.

 When Germany invaded Poland, the X-System was used effectively against military targets, but on a limited basis, due to the few planes equipped with the X-Device (X-Gerät, the electronic component of the system carried in the plane.) and the short duration of the campaign.
 During the air war over the England and Scotland known as The Battle of Britain the Knickebein, X-System and Y-System were all used extensively, but their effectiveness was diminished by countermeasures developed by Reginald Victor Jones and other British scientists, who were able use electronic countermeasures to redirect or jam the radio signals of the navigation systems in what has become known as the Battle of the Beams.

 Dr. Plendl was given the title of state plenipotentiary and privy councillor (Staatsrat) by Hermann Göring for his work.
 He was named National Director of High Frequency Research (Bevollmächtigten der Hochfrequenzforschung).

 Plendl was dismissed by the German High Command after holding the post for about a year and was replaced by Abraham Esau in December 1943.
 Sources differ as to why he was dismissed, including that it was after a heavy raid upon Hamburg where the British used a special counterradar technique called Window or chaff, or was due to his saving several people from death in concentration camps, by claiming he needed their (non-existent) "expertise" to help his beam program.
 Plendl's own account was that it was after he had a heated argument with Generaloberst Weise, the Chief of Flak over areas of responsibility after Plendl developed a new type of Flak shell.

+The significance and relevance of Plendl's inventions continues to this day.
+The Lorenz, Knickebein, X-Gerät, and Y-Gerät systems were precursors to the VHF omnidirectional range and Tactical air navigation system, both still in use today.